-Inauguration Day is almost here!
-With all the festivities and celebrations, those in DC can expect crowds, traffic and street closures.
-If you live in DC or are visiting for the Inauguration, make sure to plan ahead.
-Here’s what you need to know, including your best bets for Inauguration parking near public transit:
+Inauguration Day is almost here.
+Those in DC can expect crowds, traffic and street closures.
+Whether you live in DC or are just visiting for the Inauguration, make sure to plan ahead.
+Here’s what you need to know.

 Swearing-in Ceremony